 - People were encouraged to be involved in their care and to make decisions about how they spent their time.
-Staff ensured that people, families and professionals were involved in order to guide them on the best way to care for and support people. - Throughout our inspection, we saw how staff attended to people when they sought their attention and interacted with them in the way best suited to their individual communication needs. - People's communication needs were detailed in their care plans and a member of staff told us, "We are patient with people, we allow them time to express what they want."
+Staff ensured that people, families and professionals were involved in assessment and care planning to guide them on the best way to care for and support people. - Throughout our inspection, we saw staff responded and interacted with people in the way best suited to their individual communication needs. - People's communication needs were detailed in their care plans and a member of staff told us, "Some people can't talk with us, but we get to know what people want through their expressions, gestures and actions."